conversion pixel

 LPN vs. RN: Duties and Responsibilities

-LPNs are primarily responsible for assisting patients with their daily needs, providing comfort measures, and performing basic tasks like monitoring vital signs, changing dressings, and helping patients with personal activities.
+LPNs are primarily responsible for assisting patients with daily needs, providing comfort measures, and performing basic tasks such as monitoring vital signs, changing dressings, and assisting with personal activities.
 They act as essential links in patient care, reporting changes in patient status to RNs or physicians.

 On the other hand, RNs perform a more comprehensive set of duties involving technical skills and clinical judgment.
-Their daily responsibilities include assessing patient conditions, documenting medical histories, and creating initial care plans while also coordinating closely with physicians and the rest of the healthcare team to refine and implement care plans.
+Their daily responsibilities include assessing patient conditions, documenting medical histories, and creating initial care plans, while also coordinating closely with physicians and the rest of the healthcare team to refine and implement them.
 In many settings, they can perform diagnostic tests, operate medical equipment, and, in some cases, assist in interpreting test results.

 Tasks such as administering medications and treatments, drawing blood, and managing IV drips are routine for RNs.
 By contrast, LPNs are prohibited from performing these activities independently and without supervision.
 Even so, they would require further training and certification to qualify.
 You can read more about the duties, responsibilities, and prohibitions specific to the LPN role.

 Additionally, RNs often take on a teaching role, helping patients understand how to manage their conditions post-discharge.
 Overseeing LPNs and certified nursing assistants (CNAs) is also part of the RN's role.
-Some RNs may specialize in oncology, geriatrics, neonatology, or orthopedics, with duties tailored to each area of expertise.
+Some RNs may specialize in areas such as oncologygeriatricsneonatology, or orthopedics, with duties tailored to each.

 Salary difference between LPN and RN roles